karmab/kcli/doc/index.rst

     sudo usermod -aG qemu,libvirt YOUR_USER

-for *macosx*, you’ll want to check the docker installation section ( if planning to go against a remote kvm host)
+for *macosx*, you’ll want to check the docker installation section ( if planning to go against a remote kvm hypervisor)

 RPM install method
 ------------------